School-of-Life-Project/Portal/README.md

 ## Known Issues

-- When running Portal on Linux, some in-app icons may be rendered incorrectly.
-This will be fixed in a future release.
 - When running Portal on macOS or Linux, external links are broken inside the textbook viewer.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/9912).
 	- Temporary Workaround: Right click the link and copy the URL.
 - When running Portal on Windows, the textbook viewer does not reliably display the document on initial startup.
 This is caused by an unknown bug in Epub.js and/or Tauri.